 - Eights/Challengers/Leaders (id) have a lot in common with the Mama Bear trope, except that the person they are trying to protect is themselves.
 The Eight's Basic Fear is of being harmed or controlled by others, and that has driven them to be brash, bold and confident in themselves.
 Of course, they can also get confrontational and domineering; they may have trouble controlling their tempers, and with being vulnerable to others.
 They make the best leaders, but also the best bullies, and are by far the most likely to employ the "Taking You with Me" trope.

 - Nines/Peacemakers (ego) just want everyone to get along.
 Their Basic Fear, of having to undergo separation and loss, causes them to have a lot of empathy and do whatever they can to promote harmony and well-being.
-At their worst, this turns them into a passive-aggressive Extreme Doormat who go into denial if anything goes wrong.
+At their worst, this turns them into a passive-aggressive Extreme Doormat who goes into denial if anything goes wrong.
 However, they can also be The Pollyanna, accepting, trusting and refreshingly optimistic.
+Most All-Loving Hero characters will often fall into this category.

 - The Enneagram Institute - which provides overview and in-depth descriptions of the Enneagram and each type, including personal growth and mistyping